mina407/Power-Bi-Python/README.md

 * Can't Lose Customers:

-  -This segment includes customers who have a high monetary value but have not made a purchase in a long time.
+  - This segment includes customers who have a high monetary value but have not made a purchase in a long time.
 They are at a high risk of churning, and losing them would significantly impact your revenue.
    Immediate action is needed to re-engage them, such as offering exclusive deals, loyalty rewards, or personalized outreach to remind them of the value your brand offers.

 ## Tools Used